Trung1112/AWS-project-Corvinus-L6P5GG/main folder - project -l6p5gg/aws_project_l6p5gg/report.md

 The following AWS Lambda function retrieves NBA player game statistics from an external API, handles rate limiting and pagination, and stores the data in Amazon S3 using a JSON Lines format.

-I also asked the help of Chatgpt to generate the code, since BallDontLie API suggests its JSON structure and access is compatitle with AI models
+I also asked the help of Chatgpt to generate the code, since BallDontLie API suggests its JSON structure and access is compatible with AI models

 ```python
 import json